jdyver/cd-demo/README.md

 # cd-demo-jd
-A continuous delivery demo using Jenkins on DC/OS.
+A scale and continuous delivery demo using Jenkins on DC/OS.
-- Props to the original creator, but credentials are problematic for the original instructions
+- Props to the original creator, but Mesosphere Git and Docker credentials are problematic for the original instructions

 ## Current Possibilities
 1. Manual Deployment
 - Git build, Docker pull and automatic Jenkins deploy
 - Show that this is a functional Jenkins
 2. Scaled Deployment
 - Show that this is a scalable Jenkins by executing 50 jobs